saanuregh/discord.js-pagination/README.md

 # Basic Usage

 For all paginators, the default `messageSender` will call `interaction#editReply` then return `interaction#fetchReply`, this means your command (as per the example bot) must call `interaction#deferReply`.

+You should use `interaction#deferReply` when you receive an interaction that will send an embed.
+The paginators default `messageSender` uses `interaction#editReply`.
+If you do not wish to do this you'll need to pass in your own `messageSender`.

 For the below examples, the pages can be constructed as per the [example bot](example/README.md):